jonasced/dotfiles/README.md

 ### Neovim
 :help is your friend. :helpgrep "<pattern>" is also very useful.

+#### Windows
+Guide below, long story short: CTRL-W is the keyword, navigation is obvious.
+Split on S, vertical on V, close on Q.
+For more -> :help window

+#### Explore files
+:Sexplore is neat for searching around in directories.
+:cd to move around (useful for changing telescope context)

 #### Telescope
 live_grep_args
 find_files

 #### Jumps
 Jumps in neovim!
 Use CTRL-] to jump, CTRL-O for older and CTRL-I for newer in jump list.
 See jump list with :ju